 Share:

-Section 8 Evictions Explained:
+Section 8 Evictions Explained for Landlords:

 Many landlords choose to participate in the Section 8 program.
 Afterall, it offers the benefit of guaranteed rent subsidy payments.
 However, it may not always work out as expected.
 The tenant may stop paying their portion of the rent, seriously damage the property, or some other lease violation may arise.
 If it becomes necessary to pursue eviction, the landlord must follow not only state and local procedures for eviction, but also U.S. Department of Housing and Urban Development (HUD) regulations.